Andyswl/CI_Framework/README.md

 # CI_Framework
-CI automation,it used with jenkins and robot.
+CI automation, it used with jenkins and robot.